FlorinTf/FlorinTf/README.md

 ### Hi there 👋, I'm Florin
-#### I am a self-taught developer in Romania.
+#### I am a self-taught developer from Romania.
 Ever since I discovered coding, I've decided that's what I want to do every day, so I'm doing a professional reconversion.
 I am eager to learn more and improve my skills and experience.

 -  :eyes: Enthusiastic Junior Developer looking for a job
 - 🌱 I'm currently gaining knowledge of Python